alperenersoy/OpelBidProject/README.md

 # OpelBidProject
-Simple raspberry pi based retrofit project for Opel Bid Display.
+Simple Raspberry Pi based retrofit project for Opel Bid Display.

 More info about project and hardware will be added.